ThinGuy/show-me/README.md

-# show-me
+# Show Me
-Various demonstrations of Canonical Products
+This site is used to build various self-contained demonstrations of Canonical Products running on Ubuntu